NOW more financing options and down payment assistance available!

 Can my tiny house be wider or taller?

-Our tiny homes are 8-4" wide and 13'-4" tall, and this is the maximum allowable to be able to transport the tiny home on the road.
+Our tiny homes are 8' wide and 13'-4" tall, and this is the maximum allowable to be able to transport the tiny home on the road.
 Any taller or wider, cannot be easily transported and would require additional permits to be able to tow it.
-We stick strictly to the RV guidelines, so we do not build any wider and cannot go any taller.

 What is the buying process like?